traefik/traefik/docs/content/routing/entrypoints.md

     ```

     Full details for how to specify `address` can be found in [net.Listen](https://golang.org/pkg/net/#Listen) (and [net.Dial](https://golang.org/pkg/net/#Dial)) of the doc for go.

+### EnableHTTP3

+`enableHTTP3` defines that you want to enable http3 on this `address`.
+You can only define http3 on TCP entrypoint.
+http3 will automatically add the correct header for the upgrade to http3.

+??? info "http3 uses UDP+TLS"

+    As http3 uses UDP, you can't have a TCP entrypoint with http3 on the same port as a UDP entrypoint.
+    As http3 uses TLS, only routers with TLS will be in http3.

+!!! warning "Enabling The Experimental HTTP3"

+    As HTTP3 is still in draft, HTTP3 in Traefik is an experimental feature and it needs to be activated
+    in the experimental section of the static configuration.

+    ```toml tab="File (TOML)"
+    [experimental]
+      http3 = true

+    [entryPoints.name]
+      enableHTTP3 = true
+    ```

+    ```yaml tab="File (YAML)"
+    experimental:
+      http3: true

+    entryPoints:
+      name:
+        enableHTTP3: true
+    ```

+    ```bash tab="CLI"
+    --experimental.http3=true --entrypoints.name.enableHTTP3=true
+    ```

 ### Forwarded Headers